aws/aws-toolkit-vscode/docs/debugging-dotnet-lambda-functions.md

     "preLaunchTask": "Debug .NET Core Lambda Function",
     ```

 Now you can just press `F5`, and Visual Studio Code will invoke SAM CLI and wait for the `Waiting for debugger to attach...` message before attaching the debugger.
+When you make changes to your app, you must rebuild using the `sam build` command with the environment variable `SAM_DEBUG_MODE` set to `"debug"` before you press `F5`.